 In addition to this, she has worked on independent programs & documentaries and content acquisition for TV channels.

 She won a Future Award for "On Air Personality of the Year" in 2009, as well as a “Women in Media” award and the Ogun State Young Achiever award.
 In December 2013, she was honoured as one of the 100 “Guardians of the Future” by The Future Africa Project in a ceremony at the Presidential Villa, Abuja.
 She was also named "One of 50 Women Changing Journalism in Nigeria" by the Women in Journalism Nigeria Organization in 2015.

-She has also been the editor of Diaspora Quarterly, a quarterly magazine focused on telling the stories of Nigerians in the Diaspora, and returnees making a difference in Nigeria, In addition to this, she is a media & presentation coach, a voice-over artiste specializing mostly in IVR, a content consultant, a freelance sub-editor, panel moderator/event host, and a documentary maker who loves adventure, good food, travel, music, movies, learning new languages and reading.
+She has also served as the editor of Diaspora Quarterly, a quarterly magazine focused on telling the stories of Nigerians in the Diaspora, and returnees making a difference in Nigeria, In addition to this, she is a media & presentation coach, a voice-over artist specializing mostly in IVR, a content consultant, a freelance sub-editor, panel moderator/event host, and a documentary maker who loves adventure, good food, travel, music, movies, learning new languages and reading.